john-hawkins/john-hawkins.github.io/_talks/2018-05-31-Building-Model-Foctories-with-the-DataRobot-API.md

-In this Sydney Data Science Sponsored Meet-Up talk I gave an introduction of the idea of Model Factories, discussing the history of the idea and how it has lead to AutoML.
+In this Sydney Data Science Sponsored Meet-Up talk I gave an introduction of the idea of Model Factories, discussing the history of the idea and how it has lead to AutoML systems like DataRobot.

-I then discussed how there are still many difficulties in fully deploying a Model Factory as a solution to many business problems, and discuss some of these issues.
+Ultimately enabling us to build new forms of automated ML systems.

+I discuss the difficulties in deploying a fully automated model deployment system.
+Describing the kinds of difficult model selection decisions that need to be converted into an algorithm.
+I delve into several examples of business problems, and discuss some of the related issues.
 I then describe how you can bootstrap your way into developing effective Model Factories by using an AutoML system like DataRobot.